swiftlang/swift-evolution/proposals/0000-updated-integers.md

 homogeneous comparisons are implemented as generic free functions invoking the `isEqual(to:)` and `isLess(than:)` protocol methods respectively.

-This protocol adds 3 new initializers to the parameterless one inherited from `Arithmetic`.
-These initializers support construction from instances of any other type conforming to `Integer`, using different strategies:
+This protocol adds 4 new initializers.
+One of them allows to create integers from floating point numbers, if the value is representable exactly, others support construction from instances of any type conforming to `Integer`, using different strategies:

-  - Assume the value is representable in `Self`
+  - Initialze `Self` with the value, provided that the value is representable.
+    The precondition should be satisfied by the caller.

   - Extend or truncate the value to fit into `Self`